Skip to content

 3. Using .textContent or .innerHTML

-Method 1: Using string.replace() (Regular Expression)
+Method 1: Using a string.replace() (Regular Expression)

 Method 1 - Using string.replace() (Regular Expression)